fgdfgfthgr-fox/Volume_Seg_Tool/README.md

 Supporting Operating Systems includes: Windows and Linux.

 (macOS is supported in theory, however some necessary PyTorch operations needed is not yet supported on MPS backend.
-Nothing I can do here)
+Nothing I can do here.)

 ## About the Tool